kyuugirl/weather_app/README.md

 - Auto-selected lofi track and image that fits the current atmosphere

 ## Weekly Forecast
-- Seven-day summary with temperature and condition icons
+- five-day summary with temperature and condition icons
 - Scientific values kept simple: max/min temperature and general condition
 - Click any day to reveal hourly data

 ## Hourly Weather Details
 - Temperature
 - Precipitation probability
-- Cloud cover and wind (small icons/gifs)
+- General condition (small icons/gifs)

 ## Location Selection
 - Search for any location
-- Saves your most recent selection
-- Use current location if allowed
+- Use current location on start up based on IP Address

 Refreshes the widget automatically after a given time

 # How It Works
-1. The program requests weather data from OpenWeather’s Current Weather, One-Call, and Forecast endpoints.
+1. The program requests weather data from OpenWeather’s Current Weather and Forecast endpoints.
 2. Weather codes are grouped (e.g., 2xx = thunderstorm, 3xx = drizzle).
 3. These groups map to predefined audio playlists.
 4. A compact GUI displays the current snapshot and upcoming days.
-5. Expanding a day triggers a secondary API call for hourly data.

 To easily remember the architecture: API → Filter → Match → Display → Audio.